Lincoln, Vermont: History

 In 1919, Lincoln-born businessman Walter S. Burnham left a significant endowment to the town in his will, resulting in the creation of the Burnham Trust, a fund intended to "be expended for educational, charitable, and musical purposes."
 The Trust provided funding for the construction of Burnham Hall, a community meeting place and formerly the town library, as well as establishing a scholarship fund for future Lincoln students.
-Burnham Hall continues to be the site of Lincoln's town meeting.
+Burnham Hall remains the site of Lincoln's town meeting.

 Lincoln underwent a significant contraction in the mid-20th century, as its resource-based livelihoods dried up and families moved away.
 Dairy farms were unable to compete with larger, centralized enterprises elsewhere in the state and country.
-For Lincoln, the industry's death knell came in the 1980s, when the federal government offered to buy out smaller farms in an attempt to raise the price of milk and therefore make the industry more profitable; Lincoln's last dairy closed in 1992.
+For Lincoln, the industry's death knell came in the 1980s, when the federal government offered to buy out smaller farms in an attempt to raise the price of milk and thereby make the industry more profitable; Lincoln's last dairy closed in 1992.
 Most of the mills and other industry also closed by the end of the century, though one pallet mill remains in operation.
 In 1968 Lincoln lost its post office (and thus its ZIP code) when postal services were transferred to Bristol.

-Today, Lincoln's population has rebounded almost to its historic peak.
+In the 21st century, Lincoln's population has rebounded almost to its peak.
 Its proximity to the Green Mountains, tranquility, and well-supported community services have made it attractive as a residential community.
-Most working age adults commute to jobs in neighboring towns, but Lincoln is still home to a general store, hotel, and multiple small-batch maple syrup producers.
+Most working-age adults commute to jobs in neighboring towns, but Lincoln still has a general store, hotel, and multiple small-batch maple syrup producers, with some larger producers (the largest has 35,000 trees tapped).

 On September 11, 2010, the first Tibetan Buddhist nunnery in North America was consecrated in Lincoln.

+Community

+Lincoln is home to a community church, the United Church of Lincoln, which is in the center of town at the bottom of Quaker Street.
+The Lincoln General Store serves as a main community hub, as there is no post office or gas station in town.